 Fortunately, there are medical and surgical treatments to help you if you have endometriosis.Read More

 Pain during or after sex is quite common in women and can also occur in men.
 There are many possible causes, and it can cause significant distress and relationship issues so it is important to seek professional help if you are concerned about this.Read More

 Painful periods are a common problem affecting between 40-70% of women of reproductive age.
 It can have a significant impact on your lifestyle and can cause absence from work, school and other daily activities.
 Fortunately, there are some treatment options you can explore.Read More

 Pudendal neuralgia is pain related to the pudendal nerve, which is the main nerve running between your pubic bone and your tailbone.
-You might feel this type of pain as perineal (between your ‘sit bones’), or as deep pelvic pain.
+You might feel this as vaginal pain or tingling, or as deep pelvic pain.